Chicken Nutrition: Lean Protein Value Depends on Cut and Preparation

 - keep heavily fried or processed formats occasional

 Chicken is a strong staple when preparation matches your goals.
+Always cook to safe internal temperatures to avoid foodborne illness.

 Educational content only.
 Not medical advice.